vercel/vercel/README.md

 If for some reason CircleCI fails to publish the npm package, you may do so manually by running `npm publish` from the package directory.
-Make sure to include the `--tag canary` parameter if you are publishing a canary release!
+Make sure to use `npm publish --tag canary` if you are publishing a canary release!